whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

 ![Screenshot of our Concourse CI pipeline](concourse.png)

 The last step, `build-and-publish`, is triggered manually by clicking on it and telling it to start.
 This means that if you want to release a new version of the `events_schemas` library in all languages, you have to go to Concourse and click this.
 That's all you need to do.
-Note that we have Docker containers that build and publish the library for each target langauge so that we don't have to install anything on the CI system.
-At thit point, Concourse will do the same routine for all target languages:
+Note that we have Docker containers that build and publish the library for each target language so that we don't have to install anything on the CI system.
+At this point, Concourse will do the same routine for all target languages:

   1. Copy all the necessary version files to the right places.
   1. Generate code for the Protobuf schemas through `protoc`.
   1. Publish to the right package repository (for example, [hex.pm][hex-website] for Elixir).

 That's all.
-Now, our services can depend on an actual library that contains the autogenerated code representing the Protobuf schemas that we use.
+Now, our services can depend on an actual library that contains the auto-generated code representing the Protobuf schemas that we use.
 However, services don't need to have access to the original `.proto` files containing the schemas.
 We're delighted with this system since it feels streamlined and straightforward to use, while providing everything we need.

 ### Encore: multiple Protobuf packages